tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 [bundle deployments]: https://andre.arko.net/2011/06/11/deploying-with-bundler-notes/

-I could now generate some basic scaffolding with
+I could now generate some basic scaffolding:

 ```shell
 jekyll new .
 ```

-The generated `Gemfile` contained a lot of comments and Windows specific tweaks, so I stripped that back to
+The generated `Gemfile` contained a lot of comments and Windows specific tweaks, so I stripped that back to:

 ```ruby
 source "https://rubygems.org"
 gem "github-pages", group: :jekyll_plugins
 ```

-I could now safely install all the required gems with
+I could now safely install all the required gems:

 ```shell
 bundle install
 ```

-and verify that they were all installed under `vendor/bundle/ruby`.
+And verify that they were all installed under `vendor/bundle/ruby`.
 I didn't want those files tracked by Git, so I added an appropriate line to the `.gitignore` file.